Dr Michael Schofield

 - BTEC Foundation Art and Design

-I teach on several BA and MA modules related to photography and film, supervising dissertations and practical projects.
-I’m particualrly interested in helping students interrogate theory through developing their creative practice.
+I lead on the BA in Film, Photography and Media, teaching on several undergraduate and postgraduate modules related to lens-based practices and media theory, supervising dissertations and creative projects.
+I’m particularly interested in helping students interrogate and develop theory through creative practice.